 Have you ever wondered how many times NO is used the first time someone asks for something; when YOU ask for something?
 There are several good reasons for this.
 By nature, we humans are lazy creatures.
+Sometimes we are just plain scared.
 We do all we can to minimize the amount of work we have to do.
 Sometimes, that means saying NO to requests made of us, even before we fully know the nature and background of the request.
 You could be asking for a physical item, a request for your employer to pay for a course, a store purchase refund, asking for a change to a rule or a service charge reversal on your credit card, to name a few.
 After hearing NO, most will just walk away.
 But the persistent will enter into the world of negotiation, the art, and the dance.
 (The intricacies of negotiation I will leave to a more detailed post)

 The Power of NO